iansedano/creator-docs/docs/08-creating-videos.md

 **Upload**: Upload the finished recordings to your dedicated shared folder to allow us to give you feedback and add necessary edits.

+## Tips For Getting Comfortable Talking On A Screencast

+**Research**: Watch a couple of the videos that other course creators made.
+Most talk casually.
+Seeing that might help to give you a realistic idea of how you could do it.
+Diversify, look at different resources and find someone who you think has a good style.
+Chances are that you could work similarly.
+Watch their videos and learn from how they do it.

+**Script**: Write out the topics you want to talk about for a video, keep notes around on paper or your phone and use them as anchor points when you talk.

+**Double-Take**: Record the video and say what you want to say without worrying too much about it.
+Then throw away the audio and record _only the audio_ a second time while you watch yourself do the thing you were doing.
+That way you already trained talking over it once, plus you only need to focus on one task at a time: first doing, then speaking.

 ## Setting Up Video Time Instances

 Generally, our team will handle uploading the videos to our platform.
 If you are setting up the Video Time Instances yourself, make sure that the **Responsive** option is checked in the **Embed** option of the resource: